Hand-Picked Daily GUN DEALS

 Ouch

-OC, or pepper spray, is an inflammatory that not only causes pain but also causes inflammation of the mucous membranes around the face, making it difficult and painful to breathe or open the eyes.
+OC, or Oleoresin capsicum (also known as pepper spray), is an irritant that not only causes pain but also causes inflammation of the mucous membranes around the face.
+OC spray makes it difficult and painful to breathe or open the eyes.

 Since your attacker may be under the influence or simply have high pain tolerance, OC is best.